denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Furthermore, it engenders a fundamental alienation from the material contexts of digital knowledge production.
 The alienation ultimately threatens critical disempowerment.
-In this essay, I outline a condition I name *laminate textuality*, by which an inscription fractures to occupy multiple surfaces concurrently.
+In this essay, I outline a condition I name *laminate textuality*, by which an inscription fractures to occupy multiple surfaces at the same time.
 A historical archaeology of electromagnetic writing anchors the more theoretical portions of the essay within the emerging affordances of computational media, which take place, in part, at quantum scale, beyond the reach of humans senses.
 Clandestine forces of capital and control subsequently